dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 4. Select an available resource from the Remote Desktop client.
 In this example we will connect to a host pool containing pooled desktop.

-    >**Note**: You can right-Select on desktop resources (non-app) and modify the default connection settings.
+    >**Note**: You can right-click on desktop resources (non-app) and modify the default connection settings.
 For example, setting the default display configuration.

 5. On the **Enter your credentials** prompt, sign in using the same account from Step 3 and Select **OK**.